Project Lead: Rachelle Niemela

 In partnership with Fruit for All, we held tree pruning and tree guild workshops.

 We planted milkweed donated by South End Greenhouse Growers, and created a sunflower ground bed.

-We plan to do several projects at the park, including expanding the milkweed bed, replacing the fruit trees that died, putting in a pumpkin/squash patch, do soil remediation and retrofit some of our beds, build a spiral herb garden, look into installing a pollinator garden, install signage in assistance with the City of Greater Sudbury and the Community Garden Network, install an art feature/sponsor board, enhance the tree guild, possibly install a trellis at the entrance to mark the entrance to the garden, and add additional crops.
+Look into installing a pollinator garden, install signage in assistance with the City of Greater Sudbury and the Community Garden Network, install an art feature/sponsor board, enhance the tree guild, possibly install a trellis at the entrance to mark the entrance to the garden, and add additional crops.